While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “Who?
 Who did it?”

-“A commoner by the name Kaidus, your majesty.
-If I am not mistaken, the recent champion from the arms competition.
+“A commoner boy by the name Kaidus, your majesty.
+If I am not mistaken, he is also the recent champion from this year’s arms competition.
 I beg you, please amend this injustice or I will be forced to take matters into my own hands.”
 The man pleaded with his head to the floor.

 The king’s face distorted into one of wakefulness.
 “Are you sure?”